British insurer RSA agrees $9.6 billion takeover by overseas rivals

 RSA Chief Executive Stephen Hester told reporters he planned to step down after the deal’s completion, adding that he expects a small number of job losses at the group’s UK headquarters and in Canada and Scandinavia as those businesses are integrated.

-“RSA has been transformed over the last six years,” Hester said, adding that the deal “represents an excellent outcome for all of our constituencies”.
+The deal “represents an excellent outcome for all of our constituencies”, Hester said.

-The former NatWest boss said he expects the deal to complete in the second quarter of 2021 but has no plans for the future as yet.
+The former NatWest boss, who has shored up RSA’s balance sheet with a 773 million pound rights issue and scaled back underperforming operations since joining in 2014, said he expects the deal to complete in the second quarter of 2021 but has no plans for the future as yet.

-The proposed takeover would result in the break-up of the British group, with suitors carving it up between them.
+The proposed takeover would result in the break-up of the British group.
 Intact would gain RSA’s Canada, UK and international operations while Tryg would take the Sweden and Norway businesses.
 The pair would co-own RSA’s Danish unit.

 Tryg would pay 4.2 billion pounds while Intact would contribute 3 billion pounds, with the overall offer representing a 51% premium to RSA’s Nov.
 4 closing share price of 460 pence.

-Activist investor Cevian Capital, RSA’s largest shareholder, said it fully supports the takeover.
+Activist investor Cevian Capital, RSA’s largest shareholder with a 14.9% stake, said it fully supports the takeover.

-“We assess that the long-term competitiveness of RSA’s business will benefit from combining with Tryg and Intact, the best-performing non-life companies in their respective geographies,” said Christer Gardell, co-founder of Cevian, which owns a 14.9% stake in RSA.

-Gardell added that Hester had put RSA on a better footing.
-Since joining in 2014, Hester has shored up the balance sheet with a 773 million pound rights issue and scaled back underperforming operations.

-However, the appetite for deals has been growing across the sector.
+The appetite for insurance deals has been growing.
 In August motor insurer Hastings agreed to be bought by Finland’s Sampo and South Africa’s Rand Merchant Investment.

-Morgan Stanley advised Tryg and Barclays advised Intact and the joint bidding company.
+Morgan Stanley advised Tryg and Barclays advised Intact.
 Goldman Sachs, Robey Warshaw and BofA Securities advised RSA.

 Additional reporting by Nikolaj Skydsgaard in Copenhagen; Editing by Sinead Cruise and David Goodman